 The researchers looked at 118 patients in Colorado who were undergoing surgery to repair a fractured tibia (shin bone).
 The researchers defined “cannabis use” as a patient self-reporting any quantity of use prior to surgery.
 For this study, 25.4% of patients fit into this category.

-The researchers then compared the two groups (users vs. non-users), assessing the amount of anesthesia provided during surgery.
-They also measured patients’ reported pain scores, and the amount of opioids they consumed in the hospital after surgery.
+To assess the links between marijuana and anesthesia, the researchers then compared the two groups (users vs. non-users).
+They measured the amount of anesthesia that was provided during surgery.
+Next, the researchers measured patients’ reported pain scores, and the amount of opioids they consumed in the hospital after surgery.

 They study found that patients who had used cannabis reported higher pain scores while in recovery.
 Users averaged a score of 6, as opposed to 4.8 for non-users.
 These scores are based on the patient’s self-assessed level of pain.
 A score of 0-3 means little to no pain, 4-7 is moderate but tolerable pain, and 8-10 is severe pain.